Dermi Privacy Policy

 10. International Data Transfers

-Personal information collected by Dermi may be processed in the United States by our sub-processors.
+Personal information collected by Dermi may be processed in the United States and in Canada by our sub-processors.
 Data processed in the United States may be subject to U.S. law, including lawful access by U.S. courts, law enforcement, or national security authorities.

-The Dermi Portal and website use only essential session and authentication cookies required for the operation of the Services.
-Dermi does not use analytics cookies, advertising cookies, or third-party tracking cookies.
+The Dermi Portal, the Dermi Atlas Cloud Demo, and the Dermi Atlas Companion use only essential session and authentication cookies required for the operation of the Services, and do not use advertising cookies or third-party tracking cookies.

 12. Children's Data